7 Days in Emilia Romagna - One Week Road Trip Itinerary

 Evening

-Once back in town, it's time for some extra relaxation.
-I suggest visiting the Enoteca Regionale dell'Emilia-Romagna, which has about 800 labels of typical local wines produced in the hills around Bologna.
+Once back in town, it's time to sample some local wines.
+I suggest visiting the Enoteca Regionale dell'Emilia-Romagna, which has about 800 labels of typical wines produced in the hills around Bologna.
 The Enoteca has a wine bar where you can do wine tastings or sit for a glass of wine.

 There is also a restaurant on the upper floor, so you can stay for dinner if you like the atmosphere.
 Another option for your evening meal is the Osteria di Dozza, located at the end of Via XX Settembre.